 People new to Raspberry Pi ask themselves what OS use in their new board.
-When it comes to Raspberry PI OS, the second question is what between Lite and Desktop version.
-This article will show main differences between Raspberry PI OS Lite and Raspberry PI OS Desktop.
+When it comes to default RPI OS, the second question is what are the differences between Raspberry PI OS Lite and Desktop version.

 Raspberry PI OS Naming Notes